cyb3rkun/CBStats/README.md

 <img src="generated/languages.svg#gh-light-mode-only"/>
 </a>

-Generate visualizations of Forgejo / Gitea user and repository statistics with Forgejo / Gitea Actions.
+Generate visualizations of Forgejo / Gitea user and repository statistics with Python - e.g. using Forgejo / Gitea Actions.
 Visualizations can include data for private repositories.

-You can choose between like and dark mode.
+You can choose between light and dark mode.

 ## Background